What is gaming addiction?

 Without playing, you feel discomfort, anxiety, apathy

-Easily annoyed if there is no access to the game
+Easily annoyed if you don't have access to the game

 6. Social isolation